 LAB MEDIA: Figure 4 Video editor: Please emphasize the white space above zero in lower right corner of both plots

+The decay time, tau, plotted as a function of q for two networks with different vimentin concentrations showed subdiffusive or confined motion.

+LAB MEDIA: Figure 5

-The nonergodicity parameter, 𝐶, plotted as a function of 𝑞 for the network with 34 and 49 micromolar vimentin showed that the log of 𝐶 was proportional to 𝑞 square, as expected for confined motion [1].
+The nonergodicity parameter, 𝐶, plotted as a function of 𝑞 squared for the network with 34 and 49 micromolar vimentin showed that the log of 𝐶 was proportional to 𝑞 squared, as expected for confined motion [1].

 LAB MEDIA: Figure 6

-The Mean squared displacement versus lag time plots showed that the values determined from DDM (pronounce D-D-M) agreed well with that found through single-particle tracking [1].
+The mean squared displacement versus lag time plots showed that the values determined from DDM (pronounce D-D-M) agreed well with that found through single-particle tracking [1].
 For the more concentrated network, the value plateaus at longer lag times [2].

 LAB MEDIA: Figure 7